 Shehreen Karim remembers writing her first article in 11th grade.
 She remembers the connection she felt as she interviewed a teacher at her school who gained citizenship after spending his childhood undocumented.

-Since then, the Cleveland High School graduate has continued to write about social justice issues as a student journalist, and now, as an intern for L.A.
-Times High School Insider where she enjoys learning about the journalism field and covering South Asians in the LGBTQ community.
+Since then, the Grover Cleveland Charter High School graduate has continued to write about social justice issues as a student journalist.
+Now, as an intern for L.A.
+Times High School Insider, she enjoys learning about the journalism field and covering South Asians in the LGBTQ community.

-Her friend Elliott Hyon, who also graduated from Cleveland High School in June, said he appreciates her passion to tell hidden stories.
+Her friend Elliott Hyon, who also graduated from Grover Cleveland Charter High School in June, said he appreciates her passion for telling hidden stories.

 “She always wants to highlight stories of marginalized communities and share information on groups of people that the news cycle tends to ignore,” Hyon said.